johnston9/MS3-Shot-Caller/README.md

 - [PEP8 online check](http://pep8online.com/) - [Results](https://github.com/johnston9/MS3-Shot-Caller)
   - PEP8 approved the app.py page.
 The first time I checked it everything was right apart from saying "no newline at end of file". but I researched this and found it was a common result and could be ignored.
-I explored the matter more and found that if the curser was at the start of the new line, here line 741, I got an All Right result.
+I explored the matter more and found that if the curser was at the start of the new line, here line 741, I got an "All Right" result.

 - [PythonChecker](https://www.pythonchecker.com/) - [Results](https://github.com/johnston9/MS3-Shot-Caller)
   - PythonChecker gave 100% result.